 I enjoy philosophy and have spent the last several years consumed by ontologies, semantics, logic, reasoning, inference, and the technical issues that surround their applications.
 Not a logician by any means, my research interests include semantic technologies, reasoning and machine learning.
 Recently I have focused on Description Logics, OWL 2, the now many definitions of the Semantic Web, and incorporating these areas into machine learning.

-I enjoy programming and have made Ruby my language of choice.
+I enjoy programming and although I have currently been using Python in my research, I work mostly with Ruby as my language of choice.
 Its simple and natural syntax makes it an absolute pleasure to work with, not to mention makes prototyping concepts dead simple and quick.
 Professionally I have been a Ruby on Rails developer since 2006.
 I also program in C/C++ and Java, especially when incorporating existing libraries often written in Java.
 I need to contribute to Open Source projects more often.
 Me on github.